 The executor needs to find the will for probate to begin.

 If no one can find the will, then your assets will be distributed according to state intestacy law

 Tell someone where the will is, no matter where you decide to store it

 It’s a good idea to have a digital backup of your will, but you should also have a hard copy

 The last will and testament is an important part of an estate plan that distributes your assets and belongings to beneficiaries and loved ones when you die.
 Once you have a legally enforceable will — after having the document witnessed and maybe even notarized — you’ll need to find a place to store it.
 If the will can’t be found after you die, your property and assets may be distributed as if there was no will at all, throwing a wrench in any estate planning you may have done to ensure a secure financial future for your loved ones.

 Your will is an important estate planning document and should be stored in a place that is safe yet easily accessible to beneficiaries or loved ones who can find it once you pass away.
-You may want to store it with other documents like your life insurance policy.
+You may want to store it with other documents like your life insurance policy and tax returns.

 After you pass away, a court will need to prove your will in a process called probate.
 (Proving the will means validating the legality of the document.)
 Your appointed executor must bring the will to the local probate court, and if your will can’t be located, then the court will proceed as if you never wrote one.